Special Interest Groups

 SIG Convenor: Ms. Aisling McMahon, Cork University Hospital, Cork.

 3. Magnetic Resonance Imaging

 The Radiotherapy Special Interest Group (RT SIG) is a forum to discuss matters pertaining to radiotherapy physics.
 The RT SIG objectives are to promote continuous professional development, education and training and be a forum for radiotherapy information transfer.
 This will be achieved through collaborative research and projects, workshops and sharing experiences and information to benefit the group and educate each other.
 We hope to meet every four months and stay in contact in between as necessary.

 SIG Convenor: Mr. Brian Langan, St. Luke’s Hospital, Dublin

 5. Ionising Imaging

 The Ionising Imaging Special Interest Group (II SIG) is a forum to meet and discuss issues related to ionising imaging modalities.
 The SIG organises workshops for members to learn and discuss practical issues such as QA techniques.
 Two or three workshops are organised each year and are decided upon by the membership.

-SIG Convenor: Mr. Matthew Donoghue, Galway University Hospital, Galway
+SIG Convenor: Mr. David Caldwell, Mater Misericordiae University Hospital, Dublin

 6. Early Careers